 - Shred the cheese yourself to avoid an overly thick sauce (packaged cheese contains potato starch or cornstarch, which thickens the sauce too much).
 If using pre-shredded cheese, whisk in up to ½ cup of the pasta water to thin the sauce.

 - To give as a gift (or to reheat): follow the recipe through step #5.
 Cover with foil.
-Mac & cheese can be reheated in a 350°F oven until warm.
+Mac & cheese can be reheated in a 350°F oven until warm (about 20 minutes).
 Garnish with tortilla chips and cilantro when ready to serve (otherwise the tortilla chips will get soggy).